Tag

 Before you jump right in and start trying to fix the problem, it’s important to learn whether the CPU usage you’re currently experiencing is abnormal in the first place.

 Remember that depending on your processor, it could be that your computer is just utilizing the resources available to it in an efficient manner under heavy workloads.
-High-end CPUs are able to handle all manner of multitasking, but may not be able to run multiple resource-heavy programs at once.
+High-end CPUs are able to handle all manner of multitasking, but budget processors may not be able to run multiple resource-heavy programs at once.

-If you are currently not running any additional programs, your CPU usage should be anywhere between 1% and 10% just through Windows processes alone.
+If you are currently not running any additional programs, your CPU usage should be anywhere between 1% and 10% just through Windows alone.
 Anything higher than that on an idle PC means that something might be wrong.
 However, if you’re playing a game or even have multiple browser windows open, the CPU usage will climb accordingly.

 If you’re unsure whether your CPU usage is too high, here are a few indicators to look out for: